Bhagavad Geeta: Chapter 2, Verses 39-44

 - Negative thoughts in the mind which destroy mental peace; kāma (desire), krodha (anger), lobha (greed), moha (delusion), madha (pride), mātsarya (jealousy).

-When these kinds of impurity are there in mind and intellect, knowledge cannot be an experience.
+When these kinds of impurity are there in the mind and intellect, knowledge cannot be an experience.
 And for that to happen, he needs to perfect his mind and intellect.
 The method of purifying the mind is karma yoga.

 Chapter 2, Verse 40